Privacy of Records

 In addition to student disciplinary action, persons accused of sexual misconduct may be subject to criminal prosecution by the law enforcement agency with appropriate jurisdiction in that case.
 In the course of a criminal investigation or prosecution, NWSC may choose or may be required to provide information and records related to its disciplinary proceedings involving the same act.
 However, NWSC’s student disciplinary process is independent of and not dependent upon any criminal process.
 The decision to prosecute or not prosecute and the ultimate outcome of any criminal proceedings do not affect or influence the College’s student conduct proceedings.

-A person who has been a victim of sexual assault may report the crime to the Northwest Suburban College Student Advisor, the Assistant Dean of Academic & Student Affairs, the Dean of Academic & Student Affairs, or an outside community agency (See resources chart below.).
+A person who has been a victim of sexual assault may report the crime to the Northwest Suburban College Student Advisor, the Dean of Academic & Student Affairs, or an outside community agency (See resources chart below.).
 NWSC staff will serve in an advocacy role and help refer individuals for appropriate medical, law enforcement, judicial and counseling assistance.
 Upon request, assistance will be provided in changing academic schedules and living arrangements.

 Even if a victim decides not to file criminal charges with the police, it is recommended that the individual contact a College or community resource for support.
 Victims are entitled to confidential services either on or off campus, whether or not charges are pressed.
 Resources both on campus and in the community are: